 The company that transmits and delivers electricity to a customer’s home or business along the poles and wires (formerly a local electric utility).
-This company is still responsible for maintenance and repair of these poles and wires and will respond to emergency power outages.
+This company is still responsible for the maintenance and repair of these poles and wires and will respond to emergency power outages.
 Also known as the Transmission & Distribution Service Provider.

 Municipally Owned Utility (“Muni”)

 A non-profit utility that is owned and operated by the municipality it serves.
-In Texas, municipally owned utilities may opt into the competitive retail electric marketplace.
+In Texas, municipally-owned utilities may opt into the competitive retail electric marketplace.
 See also “City-Owned Utility.”